-- In rural schools, students scored 5% lower in Language, and 3% lower in both Mathematics and The World Around Us as compared to the national average. - In urban schools, students scored 2% above the national average in Language and 1% above the national average in The World Around Us.
-Students' scores were at par with the national average in Mathematics.
+- In rural schools, students' scores were at par with the national average in all three subjects i.e., Language, Mathematics and The World Around Us. - In urban schools, students scored 1% lower in Language, 4% lower in Mathematics and 2% lower in The World Around Us, than the national average.